mafarian/c-programs/README.md

 # c-programs

 Hi there.
-Here I'm going to show some silly (or not) codes I've made in college, in C.
+Here I'm gonna expose some silly (or not) codes I've been making in college, in C language.
-I'm new here, dunno what to expect to.

 Bye :)